 To request cancellation, you must appear personally at Police Liaison

-Unit of the Traffic Court, 800 Spring Garden Street, Philadelphia, PA
+Unit of the Traffic Division, 800 Spring Garden Street, Philadelphia, PA

 Please Note: After the time periods set forth above, the citations CANNOT be administratively canceled (or withdrawn).
 You must then plead guilty and pay the fine or if you plan to contest the citation, you must plead not guilty.